Code-Institute-Submissions/the-shamans-cat/README.md

 >## **UX SURFACE**

-*To view what the website looks like please go to the [Demo](#demo) section to see a mockup or to view a live demo, click* on the link: https://helensayer.github.io/the-shamans-cat
+*To view what the website looks like please go to the [Demo](#demo) section to see a mockup or to view a live demo, click* on the link: https://helensayer.github.io/the-shamans-cat.
- *_(To open in a new browser tab, right mouse click on the link and select **Open Link in a New Tab**)_
+ _(To open in a new browser tab, right mouse click on the link and select **Open Link in a New Tab**)_

 **Visual Design -**
 As there is a lot of information, I have presented it in a way that is not overwhelming to the user.
 I have done this by using a suitable amount of white space between text and images.
-On the Home, Shamanic-Healing and About pages i.e. those pages containing large amounts of information, I have split the the page beneath the hero image into two columns.
+It appears single column on smaller screened devices.
+On larger screened devices, on the Home, Shamanic-Healing and About pages i.e. those pages containing large amounts of information, I have split the the page beneath the hero image into two columns.
 In order that the text is broken up and not in one large block, thus making it easier to read and also look more interesting.
 I have added relevant pictures and videos to break the text up even further as wells as using the Bootstrap features of collapse, modals, card-deck and accordion.

 ### **Fonts**
 To improve the look of the site from the default Bootstrap appearance, and to ensure the text is easy to read, the site uses fonts from Google Fonts; Raleway for the headings and Roboto for the main paragraph text.
 The proportions of the Roboto font make it easy to read and Raleway was designed for headings.